JAMINI ROY

 Can you help source original artwork by Jamini Roy?

 Yes, in addition to our collection of serigraphs, we do sell original paintings by Jamini Roy.
-We frequently collaborate with private collectors, art dealers and partner galleries to source authentic originals by modern artists on request.

 What is a serigraph?